 4. dYdX

 This is another open-source exchange. dYdX allows crypto users to carry out decentralised margin trades to minimise losses.
-It’s a platform for seasoned crypto traders looking for a decentralised market.
+It’s a platform for seasoned crypto traders looking for a decentralized market.
 But one drawback is that it only supports the Ethereum blockchain.

 5. Dexguru

 If you’re looking for better trading opportunities and the tools that enable you to trade in a decentralised setting, Dexguru is a good option.
-It’s a simple decentralised crypto exchange based on the Ethereum network.
+It’s a simple decentralized crypto exchange based on the Ethereum network.
 So you may have limitations on the assets you can buy or sell.

 6. Bancor

-Bancor – Another AMM decentralised crypto exchange built on the EOS and Ethereum networks.
+Bancor – Another AMM decentralized crypto exchange built on the EOS and Ethereum networks.
 The DEX uses AMM smart contracts for trades.
 Although it only supports Ethereum and EOS blockchains, its AMM smart contract protocols allow you to integrate it with other exchanges using the same protocol to facilitate liquidity across multiple chains.
 Bancor has its token known as BNT.
 The token acts as a buffer against which other smart contract assets are traded.

 7. Cowswap